 - Hike out mid-week or early in the day to get a lakeside spot.
 Site 20 is the rockstar site.

 - If it is extremely windy, do not take a lakeside spot.
 The forested sites will provide more shelter.

 - Obey trail closures.
 Mount Indefatigable and Lyautey Trail are closed due to grizzlies in the area.

 The Point is a fantastic backcountry campground for newbies and families alike.
-With its beautiful location, short hike in, and frontcountry amenities (fire pits and picnic tables), it makes for an easy transition to backpacking.
+With its beautiful location, short hike in, it makes for an easy transition to backpacking.
 Give it a visit and let me know how your trip went!